sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 ### Mughals Era
 The Mughals followed a system of free minting under which anyone was free to bring metal to an imperial mint and get it converted into coins.
 A significant proportion of the total clientele at the mints working under this agreement was provided by a professional dealer in money.
 They were named as Sarraf, which is derived from Arabic and Jewish word meaning ‘treasurer’, ‘paymaster’.

 Revenue collection of the Maratha State.
-The assignment of revenue rights to a rent collector (ijardar), who were accountable to a group of Sahukar/moneylenders (Potedars, Poddars).
+The assignment of revenue rights to a rent collector (ijardar), who were accountable to a group of Sahukar/moneylenders (**Potedars, Poddars**).
 When the state needed money, it would issue a money warrant accompanied by letter of credit to them, were known as Varat.

+**Bakshi/Baxi** is believed to have originated from the Persian word "bakhshesh" (charitable giving), and meant to be a paymaster.
+During Mughal, Mir Bakshi was in charge of military pay and accounts office.

 **Fadnavis**, came from two Persian words, Fad and navis, and literally translated from Persian to English as ‘Maker of the Lists’.
 The powers of Phadnavis in Maratha administration was that of a Finance Minister.
 Inamdar were given the land as Inam (prize).

-Faujdar, was a title awarded by Mughal to garrison commanders.
+A Subah was the term for a province (State), and **Subedar** was the head of this state.
+Under, him, few Sarkar will work and under whom, you will have Faujdar, as a title awarded by Mughal to garrison commanders.
+Talukdar used to collect revenue from a TALUKA Subdivision of a Teritory, and them Tehsildar used to work.

+Kotwal was the police incharge of a town, Darogah and Thanedar will work under him.

+Munsaf/ Munsif were the Judge,  Munshi were the secretary of a Noble, and Havaldar and Subedar was a rank in Army.

  **Chawla** were the dealer of Chwal/Rice and **Doshi** from Persian /dush/‘shoulder’, denoting a hawker selling cloth (because the cloth was carried over the shoulder).